-Mercedes-Benz of Smithtown vertically expanded their facility by over 26,000 sq. ft. with a new basement and a second story addition.
+Mercedes-Benz of Smithtown vertically expanded their facility by over 26,000 square feet. with a new basement and a second story addition.
 The project included the demolition of one half of the original showroom.
-Utilizing MB USA’s corporate identity standards, H2M modified the corporate space standards to meet Competition’s needs.
+Utilizing MB USA’s corporate identity standards, H2M modified the corporate space standards to meet the competition’s needs.
 A white TPO roof was installed to keep the building cooler in summer, and the showroom features a car elevator to bring vehicles stored in the basement up to the showroom floor.

-Mercedes-Benz of Huntington added over 7,000 sq. ft. of floor space and a brand-new, 163 sq. ft. drive-in recycled water car wash.
+Mercedes-Benz of Huntington added over 7,000 square feet. of floor space and a brand new, 163 square feet. drive-in recycled water car wash.
 The car wash captures and filters greywater, introducing only 20% fresh water to each wash.
 The new two-story showroom allows for cars to be displayed on both levels.

 Both facilities feature an abundance of sustainable features.
 A Building Management System (BMS) is used to control air conditioning and heating.
 All units are tied into a central control module, which allows for remote access to the units from a computer, cell phone or tablet.
 Units automatically adjust to internal and external temperatures to keep the interior spaces at a constant temperature.
 Personnel elevators at both showrooms feature a Machine-Roomless (MRL) elevator.
 This type of elevator is traction driven, using less electricity and no hydraulic fluids or oils.